LouisDesdoigts/dLux/docs/tutorials/introductory/optical_systems.md

 - `return_wf` is a boolean flag that determines whether the `Wavefront` object should be returned, as opposed to the psf array.
 - `return_psf` is a boolean flag that determines whether the `PSF` object should be returned, as opposed to the psf array.

-Lets see how to ues it, although we will not look at the `return_wf` and `return_psf` flags as they behave identically to the above example.
+Let's see how to use it, although we will not look at the `return_wf` and `return_psf` flags as they behave identically to the above example.

 ```python